 Here are our top workout ideas when you’ve got limited space to work with:

 We’ve recently launched a brand new personal training service.
-Instead of physically visiting you in your home, we now also offer virtual personal training via our At Home Fitness Live sessions!
+Instead of physically visiting you in your home, we now also offer virtual personal training via our online personal training sessions.
 This is one of the most personalised options you could choose if you’re looking for exercises to do in a small space at home.
 We want you to enjoy your workouts AND stick to them so that you get the incredible results you’re after.
 Click here to find out more about our tailored online personal training packages.

 Pilates, yoga and stretching are all workouts that require little space.
 You’ll find endless options for all of these on YouTube and you can also check out these tips to get started with yoga at home.